MicrosoftDocs/microsoft-365-community/Community/sharepoint-naming-guidelines.md

+---
+title: SharePoint Naming Guidelines ms.date: 3/3/2020
+author: pkbullock
+ms.reviewer:  Joanne Hendrickson
+localization_priority:
+description: "SharePoint Naming Guidelines" ms.collection:  SPCommunity
+---

-# Naming Guidelines in SharePoint
+# SharePoint Naming Guidelines

 [!INCLUDE [content-disclaimer](includes/content-disclaimer.md)]

 This article describes some useful guidance in naming artefacts such as sites, lists, columns and content types; this helps to avoid issues later with either technical limits, adoption and best practice.

-The article uses an example, an HR department requiring a SharePoint site with a set of libraries and metadata; from this, a set of examples uses this scenario.
+The article uses an example: an HR department requiring a SharePoint site with a set of libraries and metadata; from this, a set of examples uses this scenario.

 ## Basics